roskenet/playground/kubernetes/chemicals/hydrogen/src/client/README.md

 ## Debug Me

-Running start in debug mode in the npm window and Shift-Ctrl-Click on localhost:3000 did the trick for me.
+Running start in debug mode in the npm window and Shift-Ctrl-Click on localhost:3000 in the Process Console did the trick for me.

 ## Available Scripts